-Joseph Sarafian: Design tools always leave their imprint on the product they create.
-We are at a point in architecture where we are not only creating our own custom software through parametric design, we’re creating custom robotic protocols to realize those designs.
+Joseph Sarafian: Design tools always imprint the product they create.
+We are at a point in architecture where we are not only creating our custom software through parametric design; we’re making custom robotic protocols to realize those designs.

 Hamid Hassanzadeh: How do you describe parametric design?

 Those commentaries on society that Corb made are mysteriously lacking in contemporary architecture.
-It could be that architects today are occupied with keeping up with the instantaneous stream of information, or that there is an arms race for simply exploring what can be done with the new tools, that few have harnessed them into a theory.
-Either way, the prophecies into the future have been replaced with an examination of the present and the trending topics of the instantaneous news cycle.
+It could be that architects today are occupied with keeping up with the instantaneous stream of information or an arms race for simply exploring what can be done with the new tools that few have harnessed into a theory.
+Either way, the prophecies into the future have been replaced with examining the present and the trending topics of the instantaneous news cycle.

-I think the next movement in architecture won’t be new software or digital technique, it will be a revolution in construction.
-We are at the beginning of the robotic era in construction that finally has the capability of liberating the worker from strenuous trades on the job site.
+The next movement in architecture won’t be new software or digital technique, it will be a revolution in construction.
+We are at the beginning of the robotic era in construction that finally can liberate the worker from strenuous trades on the job site.

-I think Corbusier would be very interested in robotics if he was around today.
-Robotics is also allowing us to achieve higher precision levels and control over both the part and the whole, allowing architects to look beyond the rigid, utilitarian forms of architecture, but create something uplifting and what Corbusier calls “Plastic”.
+I think Corbusier would be very interested in robotics if he were around today.
+Robotics also allows us to achieve higher precision levels and control over both the part and the whole, allowing architects to look beyond the rigid, utilitarian forms of architecture, but create something uplifting and what Corbusier calls “Plastic.”
 I think the revolution of today will start with the societal dialogue of man and machine.
-“Parametric design” will become as ubiquitous as “Digital design”.
+“Parametric design” will become as ubiquitous as “Digital design.”

-Joseph Sarafian: I think it’s a great community for innovation.
-Keep it going.
+Joseph Sarafian: I think it’s a fantastic community for innovation.
+Please keep it going.

 Hamid Hassanzadeh: What is your advice for architecture students and young professionals?